 1736-1807.
-A gentleman off humble origins, he had to earn his promotions on merit.
+A gentleman of humble origins, he had to earn his promotions on merit.

 From April 1786 Bourmaster commanded the guardship Elizabeth 74, being based at Portsmouth for the next two years.
-Towards the end of the Nookta Sound dispute in late 1790 he joined the Barfleur 98 with the flag of Rear-Admiral Jonathon Faulknor, being based at Spithead until paid off in September 1791 following the end of the Russian Armament.
+Towards the end of the Spanish Armament in late 1790 he joined the Barfleur 98 with the flag of Rear-Admiral Jonathon Faulknor, being based at Spithead until paid off in September 1791 following the end of the Russian Armament.

 From August 1794 he commanded the Glory 98 in the Channel, and having been advanced to flag rank on 23 October he retained his flag on this vessel in the Channel for a short time with Captains Thomas Larcom and Alexander Graeme serving under him.
 He then briefly flew his flag aboard the Impregnable 98, Captain Andrew Mitchell.

 Bourmaster became a vice-admiral on 14 February 1799, and an admiral on 23 April 1804.
 He died at Bath in 1807.

 His daughter Harriet married the future Rear-Admiral Sir Archibald Collingwood Dickson.
 His address was given as Titchfield, Hampshire.

 A contemporary described Bourmaster as one of the best men that ever did honour to the navy .